sblackwell686/PoolShop/README.md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+1. In the AddInhousePartController:
+   2. Lines 44-49: Commented out old code for reference.
+Added an if else logic to give a display an error message if the inventory gets too low or too high
+3. In the AddOutsourcedPartController.java:
+   4. In lines 45-51: Commented out old code for refence.
+Added an if else logic to give a display an error message if the inventory gets too low or too high.
+5. In the EnufPartValidator.java class
+   6. Lines 36-47: added a statement that will check if any of the parts for the product would go below there minimum if a particular product was made.
+Added an error message as well.
 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.